Abdellah-Nsila/42Cursus/Milestone 1/Born2BeRoot/README.md

 - Robust Community Support: Extensive documentation and community resources.
 - Security and Stability: Reliable for server setup without the complex security frameworks of Rocky Linux.

-<i>Rocky Linux, while highly stable and suited for enterprise environments, is better suited for users with familiarity in RHEL-based systems and a need for advanced security configurations such as SELinux.<i>
+<i style="color:yellow">Rocky Linux, while highly stable and suited for enterprise environments, is better suited for users with familiarity in RHEL-based systems and a need for advanced security configurations such as SELinux.</i>

 # AppArmor vs SELinux: A Comparison